 Bioethics Advisory Panel of Merck KGaA, Darmstadt, Germany; Digital Ethics Advisory Panel

 Discussion and information forums for residents in the vicinity of our sites

 Annual General Meeting

 Further information on stakeholder dialogues can be found in the individual report chapters.

 Roundtables and informational forums

-At our major sites, we conduct roundtable discussions and informational forums for local residents.
-Since 1994, we have been holding an annual public planning forum in Darmstadt (Germany) to discuss the development of our site with members of the city council, local authorities and the community.
-In 2019, the forum focused on our investments at the site, such as the new Performance Materials Research Center or the new daycare center, which will both be completed in 2020.
+We hold roundtable discussions and informational forums for local residents at our major sites.
+Since 1994, we have been holding an annual public planning forum in Darmstadt to discuss the development of our site with members of the city council, local authorities and the community.

 Advocacy groups and industry coalitions

-We actively participate in the political process and advocate our views by engaging policy makers in a direct dialogue and by working with industry coalitions.
-Below are several examples of major national and international industry associations of which we are members and where we hold positions:
+We actively participate in the political process and advocate our positions and views by engaging policy makers in a direct dialogue as well as through our work with industry coalitions.
+Major national and international industry associations in which we are members and hold positions are:

 - European Chemical Industry Council (Cefic)